Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Results for Model B with colored noise

-We first characterize the kinetics of domain growth and the evolving domain morphology by calculating the correlation function $C(r,t)$ and the structure factor $S(k,t)$ of the hardened field $\phi(\mathbf{r}, t)$, as defined in Eqs.(1) and (2).
-The hardening procedure maps $\phi > 0$ to $\phi = +1$ and $\phi < 0$ to $\phi = -1$, effectively converting the diffuse interfaces into sharp step functions.
-This approach eliminates artifacts arising from interfacial thickness.
-The plot of $C(r,t)$ versus $r$ at different times is shown in the inset of Fig.\ref{Fig3}(a).
-When rescaled as $C(r,t)$ versus $r/L(t)$, the correlation functions at various times collapse onto a single master curve, as shown in Fig.~\ref{Fig3}(a), demonstrating the presence of dynamical scaling, consistent with our experimental observations.
-The time evolution of the characteristic domain size $L(t)$ is shown in Fig.~\ref{Fig3}(b) for systems with different average densities, $\rho_0 = 0.05$–$0.15$, at fixed $\lambda = 7.0$.
-For comparison, the dashed magenta line corresponds to a growth law with exponent $1/3$, as predicted by the classical Lifshitz–Slyozov (LS) theory.
-In all cases, the observed growth exponent deviates from the LS prediction and approaches a value of $1/4$, indicated by the yellow dashed line.
-To further verify the growth exponent, we analyzed the scaling behavior of the correlation functions plotted against $t^{1/z}$, as shown in Figs.~S7 of the Supplementary Information.
-For $z = 4$, the scaled data show excellent collapse, whereas no such collapse is observed for $z = 3$.
-This further confirms the slower domain growth in our system and the results are consistent with our experimental findings in Fig.~2(b).
-A comparison of the domain growth kinetics in both experiment and simulation is presented in supplementary videos SM2 and SM3, respectively.
-The colloidal domains are very dynamic with continuously fluctuating interfaces.
-A detailed analysis of the growth behavior of $L(t)$ for other values of $\lambda$ is provided in section III~E of the Supplementary Information.
-A slower growth of domains is observed for all the cases and it follows $t^{1/4}$ scaling, see Figs.~S8(a)–(c). \\
+{To further verify the growth exponent, we analyzed the scaling behavior of the correlation functions $C(r,t)$ plotted against $t^{1/z}$, as shown in Figs.~S9 in section II-F of the Supplementary Information.} For $z = 4$, the scaled data show excellent collapse, whereas no such collapse is observed for $z = 3$.
+This further confirms the slower domain growth in our system, and the results are consistent with our experimental findings in Fig.~2(c).
+A comparison of the domain growth kinetics in both experiment and simulation is presented in the supplementary videos {SM3 and SM4}, respectively.
+Both videos reveal passive colloidal domains that remain highly dynamic, with strongly fluctuating interfaces.
+A detailed analysis of the growth behavior of $L(t)$ for other parameters is provided in section~II-G of the supplementary information.
+Slower domain growth is observed for all cases and follows $t^{1/4}$ scaling, {see Figs.~S10(a)–(i)}. \\